TiagoMA90/Portfolio-one/README.md

 ## Development & Deployment
 - The project was developed using GitHub and GitPod platforms.
-- The website was deployed via Github and the live version can be found here: https://tiagoma90.github.io/sauna-world/
+- The website was deployed via Github and the live version can be found [here](https://tiagoma90.github.io/sauna-world/)

 # Credits

 ## Content:
 - The text on this site was written my the author of this Website himself.
-- The Fade-in transition for @keyframes on this website, was implememted following the tutorial in this blog post: https://blog.hubspot.com/website/css-fade-in#image-transition
+- The Fade-in transition for @keyframes on this website, was implememted following the tutorial in this [blog post](https://blog.hubspot.com/website/css-fade-in#image-transition)

 ## Fonts & Icons:
-- The Fonts displayed in this website were imported from Google Fonts: https://fonts.google.com/knowledge
+- The Fonts displayed in this website were imported from [Google Fonts](https://fonts.google.com/knowledge)
-- The Icons displayed in this website were imported from FontAwesome: https://fontawesome.com/
+- The Icons displayed in this website were imported from [FontAwesome](https://fontawesome.com/)

 ## Media:
 - The images in this website were photographed by the Author of this Website himself.